 Katja Esson is a German filmmaker who lives in Brooklyn.
 She received an Academy Award nomination for her documentary Ferry Tales which turns the unlikely setting of the Staten Island Ferry women’s bathroom into a celebration of sisterhood.
-Esson’s other award-winning films include Vertical Traveler, which explores New York’s unique relationship with elevators, Hole in the Sky, a portrait of New York five years after 9/11, and Hooker, Harlot, Whore, about the history of prostitution in Europe.
-Esson directed an episode for the Emmy-award winning mini-series We are New York in 2009.
-Her most recent films include Poetry of Resilience, a documentary about six poets who have survived—and written about—some of the world’s most unspeakable crimes against humanity, and Skydancer, about Mohawk Indian ironworkers.
-Esson has received grants from the NEA, NYSCA and the Simons Public Humanities Fellowship.
+Esson’s other award-winning films include Poetry of Resilience, tracing the paths of five poets who survived some of the great atrocities of the 20th century; Skydancer, about Mohawk Indian ironworkers building New York City skyscrapers; and Hole in the Sky, a portrait of New York five years after 9/11.
+She is currently in production with Cantineros De Cuba, a film that reflects on the story of Cuba, a country undergoing its greatest transformation since 1959.
+Esson has received grants from the NEA, NYSCA and the Simons Public Humanities Fellowship

 POETRY OF RESILIENCE (2011)

 Poetry of Resilience traces the paths of five poets who survived some of the great atrocities of the 20th century to the heart of the mystery of human endurance by asking: What is the resilience of the spirit?
 How does poetry, as a deeply felt yet ineffable expression of our common humanity, help transform lives?
 And what lessons are there for the rest of us to learn from their remarkable stories?